About the Programme

 London offers unparalleled diversity and richness for students in the humanities and cultural heritage, with the largest concentration of memory and cultural institutions in the UK, including the major document repositories at the National Archives, and the extensive digital and physical resources of the British Library.
 London also possesses extensive media and digital industries, with many opportunities for internships and employment.

 Research students are expected to spend a week per year on training in transferable and research skills, and will have access to a diverse range of training opportunities.
 Students can attend a variety of specialist MA modules offered within the Department, on topics such as text technologies, spatial humanities, or metadata.
-The King's Graduate School runs a Researcher Development Programme of personal, professional and career development activities for all research students, and there is a centrally provided programme of ICT and related skills training.
-Students are able to take part in a wide portfolio of training courses ranging from generic study and employability skills, language courses at the College's Modern Language Centre, through to specific conceptual and methodological courses offered by the ESRC-funded King's Interdisciplinary Social Science DTC.
+The King's Centre fro Doctoral Studies runs a Researcher Development Programme of personal, professional and career development activities for all research students, and there is a centrally provided programme of ICT and related skills training.
+Students are able to take part in a wide portfolio of training courses ranging from generic study and employability skills to language courses at the College's Modern Language Centre,

-King's is also a partner in the AHRC London Arts and Humanities Partnership (LAHP) collaborative doctoral training partnership (with University College London and the School of Advanced Study, University of London), which supports an extensive network of training courses and events for AHRC-funded students.
+King's is also a partner in the Arts and Humanities Reseearch Council (AHRC) London Arts and Humanities Partnership (LAHP) collaborative doctoral training partnership (with University College London and the School of Advanced Study, University of London), which supports an extensive network of training courses and events for AHRC-funded students.

 More information can be found here.